-- Antitrust sanctions: the competition court ("TDLC", Tribunal de Defensa de la Libre Competencia) may impose fines and other measures to the offender. - 2) Civil sanctions: damages compensation may be imposed on the offender after a final ruling is issued by the TDLC. - 3) Criminal sanctions: criminal sanctions may be imposed on the individuals that executed, ordered or performed an anticompetitive agreement to fix sale or purchase prices for goods or services in one or more markets; restrict output or supply; divide, assign or distribute market zones or quotas; or affect the result of tender processes conducted by public or private companies that render public services or by public bodies.
+- Antitrust sanctions: the Competition Court ("TDLC" -1) Tribunal de Defensa de la Libre Competencia) or the Supreme Court may impose fines and other sanctions to the offender.
+In this sense, the monetary penalties imposed by the TDLC are for fiscal benefit.
+In addition to the monetary fines, in cases of collusion the TDLC may prohibit contracting, under any title, with state bodies or companies, and on being awarded any concession granted by the state, for a maximum of five years from the date of the final ruling. - 2) Damages: any entity or person who has been damaged by an anti-competitive conduct may submit damage claims in order to be compensated. - 3) Criminal sanctions: criminal sanctions may be imposed on both companies and individuals that: executed, ordered or performed an anti-competitive agreement to fix sale or purchase prices for goods or services in one or more markets; restricted output or supply; divided, assigned or distributed market zones; or affected the result of tender processes conducted by public or private companies that are rendered by public services or by public bodies.